rust-db/barrel/README.md

 Since `diesel 1.2.0` it's possible to now use `barrel` for migrations with `diesel`.
 A guide with some more information on how to get started can be found [here](https://github.com/spacekookie/barrel/blob/master/guides/diesel-setup.md)

+## Unstable features

+Starting with `v0.2.4` `barrel` now has an `unstable` feature flag which will hide features and breaking changes that are in-development at the time of a minor or patch release.
+You can use these features if you so desire, but be aware that their usage will change more rapidely between versions (even patches) and their usage will be badly documented.

 ## License

 `barrel` is free software: you can redistribute it and/or modify it under the terms of the MIT Public License.